Rende (The full value of people. To give back. Be profitable. Return.)

 3. Lending Area

-The RPC lending and investment areas are in Michigan at this time---with Maryland, District of Columbia and Virginia to follow at a future date.
-The areas have been affirmed by data and insight from Excluded Entrepreneurs.
+The RPC lending and investment area is Michigan [specifically Grand Rapids] at this time with expansion to other areas to follow at future dates.
+The lending areas has been affirmed by data and insight from Excluded Entrepreneurs.

 John Hendershot is the RPC Business Development Director for Opportunity, and is responsible for developing Excluded Entrepreneurs for business technical assistance/pre-loan readiness services and cultivating them as potential customers for RPC loans and investments.
 He brings to RPC a passion and background in business development and banking to help entrepreneurs prosper in their businesses.